Code Generation (Batch)#

 Preparing Inputs#

 The input can either be a flow JSON or a zip file containing one or more flows and their dependent assets.
-Both of these formats can be acquired in numerous ways, but one method is to download it directly from the flow editor.
+Both of these formats can be obtained in several ways, but one option is to download them directly from the flow editor.

 This is a sample project containing one batch flow and one connection used in the flow.